wunderlicht/gitonapfs/README.md

 # git on APFS
 You got a new Mac and got it set up with the standard filesystem to get started quickly.
 What could go wrong some month down the line?\
 After using your Mac for quite some time you have to work with your team on a piece of software.
-You clone it and what do you get?
+You clone its repository and...
 Oh, no!
 ```
 ❯ git clone git@github.com:wunderlicht/gitonapfs.git
 Cloning into 'gitonapfs'...